brimdata/super/book/src/tutorials/join.md

 TODO: this statement is not aligned with our audience

-> In some databases a left join is called a _left outer join_.

 By performing a left join that targets the same key fields, now all of our fruits will be shown in the results even if no one likes them (e.g., `avocado`).